rado4002/-SalesFlow-Lite/backend-java/README.md

 # Backend (Java – Spring Boot)

-This folder contains the Java backend for SalesFlow Lite.
+This folder will contain the Java backend for SalesFlow Lite.
 It provides APIs for managing products, sales entries, and stock tracking.

 ## Tech Stack